Skip to main content

 My research focuses on the viral consortia and microbial communities associated with a marine mammals stranding event.
 I have identified known viral pathogens in harbor seal brains and two significant bacteria pathogens that have previously not been detected in marine mammal brains, using high throughput sequencing and bioinformatics.
 My data shows that bacteria Burkholderia and Coxiella burnetii were significant players in this harbor seal stranding event.
 I would like to determine the prevalence and disease progression of these bacteria in marine mammal populations.

-Worked with Dr. Vega-Thurber.
+Advisor: Dr. Rebecca Vega-Thurber.

 Dr. Sasha Rose